eat-sleep-code/camera.timelapse/README.md

 # Camera (Timelapse)
-Take timelapse photos with a Raspberry Pi camera and automatically generate an MP4 on a daily basis
+Take timelapse photos with a Raspberry Pi camera and automatically generate an MP4 on a daily basis.
+Optionally upload the daily timelapse to YouTube.

 ---
 ## Getting Started